Skinny Unlimited Broadband FAQs

 What does the connection process for Skinny Unlimited (Fibre) involve?

 When you sign up for Skinny Unlimited Broadband, we’ll hook your place up with the fastest type of connection available at the address.
-If you’re lucky enough to have Fibre already installed at your address, or available in your street, this means we’ll connect you up on the latest and greatest fibre Fibre network!
+If you’re lucky enough to have Fibre already installed at your address, or available on your street, this means we’ll connect you up with the latest and greatest Fibre network!

-After you sign up at skinny.co.nz/broadband, we’ll send out your Skinny Unlimited HG659 router, and confirm the track and trace info via email.
+After you sign up at skinny.co.nz/broadband, we’ll send out your Skinny Smart Modem, and confirm the track and trace info via email.
 Along with this we’ll let you know what’s happening with the Fibre connection process.

 If you’ve already got Fibre installed at your address, or if someone who lived at your place previously had Fibre we should be able to hook you up in 5-7 working days using the existing ONT - all you’ll need to do is plug in the router when it arrives, and once we’ve confirmed the order has completed you should be ready to jump online!